sysprog21/Kconfiglib/README.md

   `guiconfig.py` has been tested on X11, Windows, and macOS, and it works with both Python 2 and Python 3.

   Although Tkinter is part of the Python standard library, it is not always installed by default on Linux.
-  The commands below install it on a few different distributions:
+  The commands below install it on a few different systems:
   - Ubuntu/Debian:
     ```shell
     sudo apt install python-tk